JuliaDocs/Documenter.jl/docs/src/man/hosting.md

 The commands in the lines in the `run:` section do the same as for Travis, see the previous section.

+!!! warning "TagBot & tagged versions"

+    In order to deploy documentation for **tagged versions**, the GitHub Actions workflow needs to be triggered by the tag.
+However, by default, when the [Julia TagBot](https://github.com/marketplace/actions/julia-tagbot) uses just the `GITHUB_TOKEN` for authentication, it does not have the permission to trigger any further workflows jobs, and so the the documentation CI job never runs for the tag.

+    To work around that, TagBot should be [configured to use `DOCUMNTER_KEY`](https://github.com/marketplace/actions/julia-tagbot#ssh-deploy-keys) for authentication, by adding `ssh: ${{ secrets.DOCUMENTER_KEY }}` to the `with` section.
+    The full TagBot file could look as follows:

+    ```yml
+    name: TagBot
+    on:
+      schedule:
+        - cron: 0 * * * *
+    jobs:
+      TagBot:
+        runs-on: ubuntu-latest
+        steps:
+          - uses: JuliaRegistries/TagBot@v1
+            with:
+              token: ${{ secrets.GITHUB_TOKEN }}
+              ssh: ${{ secrets.DOCUMENTER_KEY }}
+    ```

 ### Authentication: `GITHUB_TOKEN`

 When running from GitHub Actions it is possible to authenticate using